 The Human Immunology Project Consortium (HIPC) was established with the specific goal to share data as widely and freely as possible in order to promote new research and generate new hypotheses.
-In addition to individual Center projects, the HIPC program includes an Infrastructure and Opportunities Fund (IOF) supporting pilot projects as well as shared research infrastructure for ongoing development of the immunology project network which may include, for example, the development of shared databases, sample repositories, bioinformatics tools, sample sparing assays, centralized laboratory resources, and other collaborative activities.
+In addition to individual Center projects, the HIPC program includes an Infrastructure and Opportunities Fund (IOF) supporting 1) pilot projects and 2) shared research infrastructure for ongoing development of the immunology project network which may include, for example, the development of shared databases, sample repositories, bioinformatics tools, sample sparing assays, centralized laboratory resources, and other collaborative activities.
 It is essential that data be made available to HIPC investigators, as well as those outside of the HIPC Centers, for the purposes of data mining.
 The method of data storage must enable easy comparison of standardized results and meta-data.
 The ease with which data can be shared and compared is critical to the success and mission of the HIPC Centers.

 The HIPC Data Sharing Plan is designed to enable the widest dissemination of data, while also protecting the privacy of the participants and the utility of the data, by de-identifying and masking potentially sensitive data elements.
 This approach is fully compliant with the NIH public data sharing policy (http://grants.nih.gov/grants/policy/data_sharing).